dzchoi/dropalt/README.md

 # dropalt
-Drop Alt firmware based on Lua and Zephyr
+Firmware for the Drop Alt keyboard, built using RIOT and Lua